Kyusung4698/PoE-Overlay/README.md

 1. Head over to [Releases](https://github.com/Kyusung4698/PoE-Overlay/releases) and download the latest zip
 2. Extract zip
 3. Run `poe-overlay.exe`
-4. Wait until you can see `POE Overlay 0.2.0` in the bottom left corner.
+4. Wait until you can see `POE Overlay 0.2.0` in the bottom left corner
-5. Hit `f7` and set `Language` and `League` to meet your game settings.
+5. Hit `f7` and set `Language` and `League` to meet your game settings
-6. Start PoE.
+6. Start PoE

 #### Shortcuts